JRDMIII/game-of-life/readme.md

 But with this we had a configurations loading!

-Now we can easily work on the simulation rules with the config files.
+Now we can easily work on the simulation rules with the config files (I'll save configs later I want to see **Movement**).

 [^1]: [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) - Conway's Game of Life